GIXLabs/TECHIN516/lab1/README.md

 ## Learning Objectives

-- Functional understanding of Linux and the BASH terminal: how to navigate, run programs, manipulate data, etc.
+- Functional knowledge of Linux and the BASH terminal: how to navigate, run programs, manipulate data, etc.
-- Beginner understanding of ROS2 Humble: how nodes communicate, how to add new nodes, how do inspect what is happening in a robotic system.
+- Beginner's outline of ROS2 Humble: how nodes communicate, how to add new nodes, how do inspect what is happening in a robotic system.
+- Start to compile resources of where to look for help, links to documentation, and what terminology to use.

 ## TODO